 Eligibility, or inclusion and exclusion criteria

-All clinical trials have guidelines about who can take part.
-Anyone who wants to take part must fit the guidelines to be in the study.
-For instance, some studies are looking for volunteers with a certain type of illness, or a certain stage of disease, while others are looking for healthy volunteers.
-Some studies look for people who have been treated for their illness, and others look for people who have not.
+All clinical trials have guidelines about who can be in them.
+Anyone who wants to take part must fit the guidelines.
+For instance, some studies are looking for volunteers with a certain type of cancer, or a certain stage of disease, while others are looking for people who have just been diagnosed and haven’t had any cancer treatment yet.
 The factors that allow a person to sign up for a study are called inclusion criteria.
-In order to take part in the study, a person has to have all the factors on this checklist.
-These criteria are used to help be sure that the researchers will be able to answer the questions they plan to study.
+To take part in the study, a person has to meet these criteria.

 There are also factors that can exclude a person from each study.
 For example, a study may be looking for people of a certain age, so people older and younger would not be able to take part.
-Having certain medical conditions may mean that you cannot take part in a study, as can taking certain drugs.
+Having certain medical conditions may mean that you can’t take part in a study, as can taking certain drugs.
 Factors that disqualify people from taking part are called exclusion criteria.
-In order to take part in the study, a person cannot have any of the factors on this checklist.
 These criteria are often used to be sure that the people in the study can safely take part.
-They also help make sure that the researchers will be able to answer their questions.

 For cancer clinical trials, the inclusion and exclusion criteria usually have to do with:

 - The type of cancer a person has